How Long Is Coast Guard Boot Camp

 USCG Physical

-The difficulty of Coast Guard Boot Camp isn’t just physical but is also mental and emotional.
+The difficulty of Coast Guard Boot Camp isn’t just physical but also mental and emotional.
 Recruits face challenges designed to test and enhance their resilience, adaptability, and decision-making skills.ย

 The training isnโ€™t merely about enduring physical hardship but about developing a mindset that thrives in high-pressure situations.